 Although there are an estimated 4.1 million cases of food poisoning in Australia each year, the Federal Government has still not restored our long term funding to reduce this rate of food poisoning.
-We have just heard from the Assistant Health Minister, David Gillespie, that the funding proposal he asked us to submit a funding proposal but it has been rejected due to ‘fiscal constraint’.
+The Assistant Health Minister asked us to submit a funding proposal but it has been rejected due to ‘fiscal constraint’.
 So now we have to turn to other fundraising options.
 Although our members contribute close to $500,000 a year in donated time and resources we still need cash to pay for essentials such as website, phone bills and insurance as well as the costs of Food Safety Week.
 About 1,000 people a day access the food safety information on our website and 2,000 a day read our social media.
-Our 2016-17 summer media campaign reached an audience of 5.1 million and our TV ad was broadcast 851 times on national TV.

 Our 2017-18 Australian Food Safety Week and summer campaign ‘Is it done yet?
 Use a thermometer for great food, cooked safely every time’ was highly successful:

 - We produced a TV community service announcement that was screened 366 times and 3 radio announcements were aired 4,100 times, including to specific indigenous audiences.

 - Our YouTube video was shown in 49,000 GP surgeries reaching an audience of 14 million a month.

 - The media coverage reached a known audience of 1,186,076.